josagonzalez/josagonzalez.github.io/_posts/2017-11-16-what-is-blogging.md

 - Topics - Any random posts that can deal with hobbies, thoughts, or reviews
 - Travels - Well...travels

-I'll give this strucutre a try and see how it works out.
+I'll give this structure a try and see how it works out.
 Bear with me as I learn this whole blogging thing.
 If you have any suggestions or tips, feel free to reach out!

 Adios,
 Josafat